openmaptiles/www.openmaptiles.org/docs/host/tileserver-php.md

 you can use TileServer PHP for serving vector or raster tiles.
 TileServer PHP is implementing the OGC WMTS standard for pre-rendered raster tiles but it is fully prepared for fast serving of vector tiles.
+TileServer PHP is only one PHP file which you need to copy together with the MBTiles file.
+More information on [GitHub page of the project](https://github.com/klokantech/tileserver-php).

 [GitHub page of the project](https://github.com/klokantech/tileserver-php)